scolapicchioni/blazor/Lab03/readme.md

 ## The Upload Page

-Let's tackle the `Upload` Page.
+Let's tackle the `UploadPhoto` Page.

-We still need our [EditForm](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0).
+We still need our [EditForm](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-6.0).
-Inside the form we will need [TextFields](https://www.matblazor.com/TextField) and [FileUpload](https://www.matblazor.com/FileUpload) (yes, MatBlazor has a working FileUpload so we can get rid of the one we added at the beginning!)
+Inside the form we will need [TextFields](https://www.matblazor.com/TextField) and [FileUpload](https://www.matblazor.com/FileUpload).
+We also need to change the code to handle the selection of the file, because MatBlazor passes different parameters than the ones we had with the native Blazor `FileUpload` component.

 ```html
 @page "/photos/upload"